Drumane: Geography

 Drumane is bounded on the north by Mullanacre Lower townland in Tomregan parish, on the west by Bofealan townland, on the south by Killynaff and Lecharrownahone townlands and on the east by Carrowmore, County Cavan townland in Tomregan parish.
 Its main geographical features are the Crooked River (Ireland), a small wood and a gravel pit.
 Dromane is traversed by a minor road and rural lanes.
 The townland covers 147 statute acres.

 History

 The 1609 Baronial Map depicts the townland as Drommeane.
 The 1652 Commonwealth Survey spells the name as Dromeane.

 The 1665 Down Survey map depicts it as Dromane.
 William Petty's 1685 map depicts it as Dromean.

 In the Plantation of Ulster by grant dated 4 June 1611, King James VI and I granted, along with other lands, one poll of Dromeane to Donill Backagh McShane O'Reyly.
-He was the nephew of the O'Reilly Clan chief, Aodh Connallach mac Maolmhordha who ruled from 1565–1583.
-He was a nephew of the O'Reilly Clan chief, Aodh Connallach mac Maolmhordha who ruled from 1565–1583.
+He was the nephew of the O'Reilly Clan chief, Aodh Connallach mac Maolmhordha who ruled from 1565 to 1583.
+He was a nephew of the O'Reilly Clan chief, Aodh Connallach mac Maolmhordha who ruled from 1565 to 1583.
 His genealogy is Domhnall Bacach son of Seaán son of Maol Mórdha (d.
 1565) son of Seaán (d.1516) son of Cathal (d.1467) son of Eóghan na Fésóige (d.1449).